 1. Put yourself in the shoes of your target customers.

-If you were your target customer, what would it take for you to take action?
-If you can’t clearly answer this question, put a plan together to learn about your audience.
+If you were your target customer, what would inspire you to take action?
+If you can’t answer that, put a plan together to learn about your audience.
 Ask yourself these questions:

 - What motivates your audience to buy your products and services?